Ralph-nait/Calculator/Journal.md

 ## 02-04-24

  Made some progress on the buttons.
+Added **active** pseudo class for user(me) feedback.
 Need to do the javascript next and the screen for the calculator.